in his pajamas, Tony finished brushing his teeth, then slid into

 been, to see that even the hands of this entity glowed with pure white

 light.
-"Stand to your feet!" another command rang out.
+"Stand to your feet!" the being commanded.

 "No Lord," Tony responded with a somewhat weak and trembling